GeotrekCE/Geotrek-mobile/README.md

 * `<widget id="com.makinacorpus.geotrek" >` - This id is your package name.
 Chose it wisely as you will not be able to change it later (once you've uploaded your app on the store).
 It's the app unique identifier.
 * `<name>` - The name of your app
 * `<description>` - The description of your app
+* `<allow-navigation href="http://base-api-url/*" />` - This is the url you're app is allowed to contact and offer navigation to

 ### Icons and splashscreens
 They should be placed inside the `images` folder of your Cordova project folder.
 You have the list of all the required files in the config.xml file and their names.